 1. DEFINITIONS AND INTERPRETATION 1

 2. GUARANTEE 2

-3. DEMAND AND PAYMENT 3
+3. DEMAND AND PAYMENT 1

 4. PAYMENTS 4

 5. TERMINATION OF GUARANTEE 4

-6. SUBROGATION 5
+6. SUBROGATION

-7. DEALINGS BETWEEN THE BANK AND THE CREDITORS 5
+7. DEALINGS BETWEEN THE BANK AND THE CREDITORS :

-8. NOTICES 5
+8. NOTICES :

-9. AMENDMENT 6
+9. AMENDMENT (

-10. GOVERNING LAW 7
+10. GOVERNING LAW •

-11. ASSIGNMENT 7
+11. ASSIGNMENT •

-12. CERTIFICATE 7
+12. CERTIFICATE -

-THIS DEED is made on 14th JANWAY 2011

-(1) BANK OF INDIA a body corporate constituted under the Banking Companies (Acquisition & Transfer of Undertakings) Act, 1970, having its Head Office at Star House, C-5, G Block, Bandra-Kurla Complex, Bandra (East), Mumbai, India (hereinafter referred to as the "Bank");
+THIS DEED is made on 14 h JANWARY 2011 (1) BANK OF INDIA a body corporate constituted under the Banking Companies (Acquisition & Transfer of Undertakings) Act, 1970, having its Head Office at Star House, C-5, G Block, Bandra-Kurla Complex, Bandra (East), Mumbai, India (hereinafter referred to as the "Bank"); AND .
+(2) BOI (NEW ZEALAND) LIMITED a Company incorporated in New Zealand having its registered: AND office at Level 18, PricewaterhouseCoopers Tower, 188 Quay Street, Auckland, New Zealan (hereinafter referred to as "BoINZ") IN FAVOUR OF EACH CREDITOR OF BOINZ WHEREAS: BOINZ is a wholly owned subsidiary of the Bank and set up for the purpose of doing the business of banking in New Zealand.

-AND

-AND (2) BOI (NEW ZEALAND) LIMITED a Company incorporated in New Zealand having its registeregic office at Level 18, PricewaterhouseCoopers Tower, 188 Quay Street, Auckland, New Zealan (hereinafter referred to as "BoINZ")

-IN FAVOUR OF

-EACH CREDITOR OF BOINZ

-WHEREAS:

-- BOINZ is a wholly owned subsidiary of the Bank and set up for the purpose of doing the busin - The Bank enters into this Deed of Guarantee for the purpose of guaranteeing the obligations of its subsidiary, BolNZ, to the extent provided for by the terms of this Deed.
+The Bank enters into this Deed of Guarantee for the purpose of guaranteeing the obligations of its subsidiary, BoINZ, to the extent provided for by the terms of this Deed.